Create your own outdoor vertical painted wood sign using Chalk Paint. Use both sides to create two signs: Believe Sign and Grateful Sign.

 Before making my sign, I searched for a word that could be used for fall and the Christmas season.
 While I found plenty of great vertical sign ideas (FALL, JOY, Be Merry), I failed to find one word that applied to both seasons.

-BUT, every board has 2 sides…SO, I decided to make 2 different signs with the same board.
-Multipurpose and cost-saving.
+BUT, every board has TWO sides!
+So, I decided to make 2 different signs with the same board.

-After researching online, a finished (one-sided) vertical wood sign similar to this goes for $60-$120, and would likely need to be sealed for outdoor use.
-The cost for all the materials used here was $23 and both the Urethane and paint have plenty leftover for future projects.
+Online, a finished (one-sided) vertical wood sign similar to this goes for $60-$120.
+Most need to be sealed for outdoor use after purchase.
+The cost for all the materials used here was $23, with plenty of sealant and paint leftover for future projects.

 - 1 inch x 8 inch x 6 foot Common Board

 - Money Saving Tip: These go for ~$4, but after digging in the Home Depot cull lumber pile, I found a slightly warped and roughed up board for 70% off and paid just over $1.
 Who cares if a DISTRESSED, outdoor sign is a little warped or beat up?

 - I used Folk Art Home Decor Chalk Paint in Cascade and Rich Black